Asking Alexandria: Like a House on Fire (2019–2020)

-See What's on the Inside (2021–present)
+See What's on the Inside (2021–2023)

 On 7 June 2021, the band announced that they signed to Better Noise Music.
 On 20 August, the band surprise released a brand new single "Alone Again" from their seventh studio album, See What's on the Inside, which was released on 1 October 2021.
 At the same time, the band revealed the album cover and the track list.
 Guitarist Ben Bruce commented about the track: "'Alone Again' and the rest of this album is the result of us reconnecting and falling back in love with why we started this band in the first place.
 No frills or cheap tricks, just the five of us playing our instruments as hard and as loud as we can!"

 On 31 August, the band unveiled the official music video for "Alone Again".
 On 23 September, one week before the album release, the band teased on their social media the song "Faded Out" which would be available on 1 October.
 To promote the album, the band also announced that they will support A Day to Remember's rescheduled "The Re-Entry Tour" along with Point North in September 2021.
 On 27 September, the group announced their headlining European/UK Tour 2022 to support the album.
 On 1 October, in celebration of the album release, the band debuted the music video for the song "Never Gonna Learn".
 An EP for that single, Never Gonna Learn, was released on 21 January 2022, containing two songs from See What's on the Inside and two new songs, including "New Devil" which features Maria Brink of In This Moment.
 On 20 May 2022, the band released a new version of another song from See What's on the Inside, "Faded Out", featuring Sharon den Adel of Within Temptation (credited as the band's name).
 This new version is scheduled to be on the soundtrack of the upcoming movie The Retaliators.